Event terms and conditions

 In order to provide services, we often require use of third-party processors for payments, administration and record-keeping.
 This includes:

-- World Pay for credit or debit card payments made directly through the IES (details will be encrypted and stored no longer than 56 weeks).
+- Stripe for credit or debit card payments made directly through the IES (details are encrypted).

 - Xero for accountancy and financial records (only contact details will be retained, unless you are reclaiming expenses which requires account name, number and sort code to be stored).